-7.11.3 Course registration with multiple SDFs.
+7.11.3 Course registration with one or more SDFs.

-If at the time of course registration in the first trimester of the student's second academic year, or in any subsequent trimester, the student carries SDFs in two courses, the student may register for no more than two new courses.
-If the student carries SDFs in three courses, the student may register in no more than one new course.
-If the student carries SDFs in more than three courses, the student may register in no new courses.
+If a student has been granted an extension beyond August 31, he or she may register for no more than two courses in the fall semester.
+If a second extension should be granted, a student may register in no more than one new course for the fall semester.
 A student who registers at the beginning of the academic year for courses in the spring trimester will be required to drop courses which are excess according to this regulation, if SDFs have not been completed in the fall trimester.
 Compliance with this regulation does not necessarily affect the student's full-time status.